Skip to content

 A note on Logger

 Logger is the closest spiritual cousin we have in the market — also founder-led, also pilot-built, also genuinely good design.
-If you fly an iPhone-and-Mac cockpit and the only thing that matters is "best-looking iOS logbook today," Logger is a fair answer and we won't pretend otherwise.
+If you fly an iPhone-and-Mac flight deck and the only thing that matters is "best-looking iOS logbook today," Logger is a fair answer and we won't pretend otherwise.

 We solve a different problem in three concrete ways: